mindspore-ai/docs/tutorials/experts/source_en/parallel/fault_recover.md

 ## Running the Code

-After preparing the dataset and entering the code directory, execute the training script that saves the slice weights.
+After preparing the dataset and entering the code directory, execute the training script that saves the slice weights. `DATASET_PATH` recommends using an absolute path.

 ```bash
 bash run_parallel_save_ckpt.sh DATASET_PATH